jondgoodwin/cone/README.md

  - Example code (TBD)

-Note: Cone will strongly resemble its dynamically-typed cousin [Acorn][acorn], which has a [showcase][acornshow] and [reference documentation][acornref].
+Note: Cone will strongly resemble its dynamically-typed cousin [Acorn][acorn], which has its own [reference documentation][acornref].

 ## Building (Windows)

-A Visual C++ solutions file can be created using the VS project file.
+A Visual Studio C++ solution can be created using the Cone.vcxproj project file.
 The generated object and executable files are created relative to the location of the solutions file.
-The build depends on LLVM being installed and available.
+The build depends on [LLVM 5][llvm] being installed and available at $(LLVMDIR).

 ## Building (Linux)

-To build on Linux (TBD):
+To build on Linux:

 	cmake
+	make

 ## License